Language and literacy

 Many teen-age students struggle with language proficiency and literacy.
 They lack foundational language and reading skills which make it hard for them to understand increasingly complex, sophisticated sentences and their meanings.
 Their ability to demonstrate higher level reasoning and critical thinking is weakened.
 Those deficiencies will put them at a disadvantage when pursuing opportunities that require literacy and effective communication skills.

-Every individual deserves a chance to succeed in his or her endeavors.
-The Speech Mechanic is committed to helping adolescent learners achieve those goals by improving their language and literacy skills.
+The Speech-Mechanic is committed to helping adolescent learners improve those skills.
 This is accomplished by using evidence-based data to create a specific plan to eliminate underlying weaknesses that make language and literacy hard to grasp.
-Each plan is vigorously implemented in sessions using traditional and contemporary approaches.